Below are answers to Environmental Health And Safety Office's most commonly asked questions.

 Communicable Disease Exclusion Guidelines

-Using guidance from the Washoe County Health District, the following illness and exclusion practices should be followed as guidelines for when faculty, staff, and students may return to campus following an illness:
+Using guidance from the Northern Nevada Public Health Department, the following illness and exclusion practices should be followed as guidelines for when faculty, staff, and students may return to campus following an illness:

 - Fever: The ill person needs to be fever free for 24 hours without medication prior to return.